C0deWiser/exiftool/README.md

 ### Structure

-`Structure` is nested collection of attributes.
+`Structure` is a collection of attributes.
 All structures well documented with all their attributes.
-Every nested attribute may be any of types.
+Every attribute may be any of types.

 ```php